jakobahlberg/lottery-ticket-hypothesis-reimplementation/README.md

 # Lottery Ticket Hypothesis - Implementation

-This repository contains a complete implementation of the Lottery Ticket Hypothesis experiment from Frankle and Carbin (2018) using TensorFlow 2.x, designed to run in Google Colab.
+This repository contains a complete re-implementation of the Lottery Ticket Hypothesis experiment from Frankle and Carbin (2018) using TensorFlow 2.x, designed to run in Google Colab.

 ## Authors
 - Johan Nielsen
 - Lasse Abildhauge Christensen
 - Jakob Ahlberg

-## Overview

-The Lottery Ticket Hypothesis proposes that dense neural networks contain smaller sub-networks (winning tickets) that, when trained in isolation, can achieve comparable performance to the original network.
-This implementation tests this hypothesis through iterative pruning experiments on MNIST classification.

 ## Key Features